missourivalleyambulance/missourivalleyambulance.github.io/_posts/2015-12-22-1-Building-Wall-E.md

 ![Body complete](http://imgur.com/ktGeZrJ.jpg)

 As an adult, I still have an appreciation for Lego, but up until recently I've never had somewhere to display any sets I might have.
 Funny how things change as one ages.
 As a child, what a set was meant to be proved pretty irrelevant - it might exist as something that followed the instructions for a day or too, but it was soon dismantled.
-Now as an adult, any sets I might find myself wanting will be bought solely to be built and displayed as intended.
+Now as an adult, any sets I might find myself wanting will be bought solely to be built and displayed as the instructions intended.

 ![Building eyes](http://imgur.com/asY8jEs.jpg)